apache/echarts/.github/CONTRIBUTING.md

 ## Issues

-When opening new issues, please use the [echarts issue helper](https://ecomfe.github.io/echarts-issue-helper/), opening issues in any other way will cause our robot to close them automatically
+When opening new issues, please use the [echarts issue helper](https://ecomfe.github.io/echarts-issue-helper/), opening issues in any other way will cause our bot to close them automatically.

-And before you do so, please search for similar questions in [issues list](https://github.com/apache/incubator-echarts/issues?utf8=%E2%9C%93&q=is%3Aissue).
-If a closed issue have new problems in your environment, please create a new issue and reference the previous one.
+And before doing so, please search for similar questions in our [issues list](https://github.com/apache/incubator-echarts/issues?utf8=%E2%9C%93&q=is%3Aissue).
+If you are able to reproduce an issue found in a closed issue, please create a new issue and reference the closed one.

 Please read the [documentation](http://echarts.apache.org/option.html) carefully before asking any questions.

-Any questions in the form of *how can I  use echarts to* or *how to use echarts x feature to* belong to [Stack Overflow](http://stackoverflow.com), issues with questions like that in the issue tracker will be closed.
+Any questions in the form of *how can I use echarts to* or *how to use echarts x feature to* belong in [Stack Overflow](http://stackoverflow.com), issues with questions like that in the issue tracker will be closed.

 ## Pull Requests